 Other healthy lifestyle choices can also prevent or reduce oxidative stress.
 Here are some lifestyle choices that will help:

 - A regular, moderate exercise routine.
 This has been associated with higher natural antioxidant levels and decreased damage caused by oxidative stress.
-Regular exercise has been linked with a longer lifespan, fewer effects of aging, and decreased risk of cancer and disease.
+Regular exercise with a longer lifespan, fewer effects of aging, and decreased risk of cancer and disease.

 - Don’t smoke.
 Avoid exposure to secondhand smoke as well.

 - Use caution with chemicals.
 This includes cleaning chemicals, avoiding unnecessary radiation exposure, and being aware of other sources of chemical exposure, such as pesticides used on food or in gardening.

 - Be environmentally conscious.
 Environmentally friendly initiatives like carpooling help reduce free radical production for you and your community.

 - Wear sunscreen.
 Sunscreen prevents ultraviolet light damage to your skin.